JiBrok/jibrok.github.io/_docs/timer-cloud/overview.md

 ### Reports: ###

-The "Stopwatch" fields can be used like regular fields in the JQL navigator and exported, for example, to excel.
+The "Timer" fields can be used like regular fields in the JQL navigator and exported, for example, to excel.

 <table>
 <tr>